vranki/ExtPlane-Panel/README.md

 * **Delete** deletes selected panel items
 * **Left** selects the previous panel (if any)
 * **Right** selects the next panel (if any)

-### Setting up hardware instruments ###

-Currently servo-like devices are supported.
-ExtPlane-panel has concept of output devices which contain one or more outputs (usually servo outputs) and bindings which contain mapping between X-Plane dataref and one output on a output device.

-**Example:** Making a servo that displays indicated airspeed with range of 0-200 knots.

- * Press hardware button.
-Enable the output device you want to use on Devices tab.
- * Open Bindings tab.
-Click "New".
- * Enter following details:
-   * Name: ASI
-   * Input dataref: sim/cockpit2/gauges/indicators/airspeed_kts_pilot
-   * Dateref accuracy: 0.5 (or as high value as possible)
-   * Input min: 0
-   * Input max: 200 (this sets the range of ASI in knots)
-   * Output device: the device you enabled
-   * Output num: Number of output on your device.
-Usually 0=first servo, 1=second servo..
-   * Open the output curve dialog and set:
-   * Output min: 45 (device dependent; set this to the value that moves servo to zero position)
-   * Output max: 250 (device dependent; set this to the value that moves servo to 200kt position)
-   * Interpolation speed: 3 (Makes the movement less jerky.
-Set to 0 for no interpolation)
- * Click Save changes.
-Servo should now start moving.
- * If you modify values, click Save changes again.
-Remember to save the panel to save these settings!

 ## Building ##